The Witch Who Came from the Sea. 1976. Directed by Matt Cimber. Screenplay by Robert Thom.

-During the early 1980s, a bunch of films were classified on a list as Video Nasties, which reached all the way back to 1959’s Obscene Publications Act – amended in ’77 to include erotic films.
-The U.K. stamped these films as some of them were prosecuted, others were not.
+During the early 1980s, a bunch of films were classified on a list as Video Nasties, reaching all the way back to 1959’s Obscene Publications Act— amended in ’77 to include erotic films.
+The U.K. even prosecuted some of these films.
 The Witch Who Came from the Sea was on the list, though it later was unsuccessfully prosecuted (alongside 32 other films) and the Department of Public Prosecutions dropped it from the list.

-For a time it reigned on high as one of the Video Nasty movies many horror fans were eager to see, if only for the thrill of being nasty on their own.
-However, this 1976 horror offering is more than just a bit of shock or a gimmick to carry thread bare chills.
-The Witch Who Came from the Sea is a devastating, trippy, and brutally honest movie which tackles the terror childhood abuse wreaks on an individual as an adult.
+For a time it reigned on high as one of the Video Nasty movies many horror fans were eager to see, if only for the thrill of being nasty.
+This 1976 horror offering is more than just a bit of shock or a gimmick to carry thread bare chills.
+The Witch Who Came from the Sea is a devastating, trippy, and brutally honest movie that tackles the terror childhood abuse wreaks on an individual as an adult.

-On top of that, the legendary Dean Cundey provides uncredited cinematography, and anyone who’s a horror fan will know Cundey being attached means something special – Halloween, The Fog, Escape from New York, The Thing, just a few of his best works behind the camera.
-And in front of the camera in the lead role, the metaphorical and titular witch, is Millie Perkins, known for her first appearance as Anne Frank in The Diary of Anne Frank.
+The legendary Dean Cundey provides uncredited cinematography.
+Anyone who’s a horror fan will know Cundey being attached means something special— Halloween, The Fog, Escape from New York, The Thing, just a few of his best works behind the camera.
+In front of the camera in the lead role, the metaphorical and titular witch, is Millie Perkins, known for her first appearance on-screen as Anne Frank in The Diary of Anne Frank.
 If it weren’t for the impeccable talents of Perkins, the dramatic horror of the story might never have played so well.
-She takes us down into the dark corridors of her character’s soul, and threatens to never let us go.
+She takes us down into the dark corridors of her character’s soul, threatening never to let us go.

 “What ails you, Molly?”

 What’s so intriguing right away about Molly is her fixation on the male figure.
-She’s taking care of her nephews, then by the beach at an outdoor gym she notices a couple muscle men working out.
-Seeing them, by the sea no less, triggers her into seeing the men flash between alive and pumping iron, to bloody and choked to death, as well as other brutal imagery.
+She’s taking care of her nephews and by the beach at an outdoor gym she notices a couple muscle men working out.
+Seeing them, by the sea no less, triggers her into seeing the men flash between alive and pumping iron, to bloody and choked to death, among other brutal imagery.
 From the first scene, Cimber sets up all the main themes he’ll work off for the entirety of the film.
-I compare this opening to the way in which an author does well by starting off their novel with a beginning sentence, or paragraph, that means even more once the story is over.
+I compare this opening to the way in which an author does well by starting off their novel with a beginning sentence, or paragraph, that means even more once the story’s over.

 Those symbols of supposed masculinity (or what you might call popular masculinity) come up time and time again, from the muscles and the fit physique, to tattoos.
 Molly comes across many of these men.
-She even works at a bar, where most of the men who come in as patrons are sexist and grabby and all that.
-She’s surrounded by these ideals of masculinity, and for some initially inexplicable reason she doesn’t so much reject these symbols.
-Rather, she plays into them, and then her bloody fantasies move from her daydreams into reality.
-Everything masculine becomes a playground for her revenge fantasies.
-Men in TV ads for razors aren’t even safe; she imagines the razor used to cut a guy’s throat.
-Soon she’s with football players in bed rolling around and the savagery commences, to brutal effect.
+She even works at a bar, where most of the men who come in as patrons are sexist and grabby.
+She’s surrounded by these ideals of masculinity.
+For some initially inexplicable reason she doesn’t so much reject these symbols.
+She plays into them.
+Her bloody fantasies move from daydreams into reality.
+Everything masculine becomes a playground for her revenge fantasy.
+Men in TV ads for razors aren’t even safe— she imagines the razor used to cut a guy’s throat.
+Soon she’s with football players in bed rolling around and the brutality commences.

 All this boils down to her want for revenge.
 Of course we don’t discover what happened to her, nor the extent, until over an hour into the film.
-That doesn’t matter, we know before that there’s a deep trauma in her.
-One linked to the concepts of masculinity, and also to the ocean.
-She seems a contradictory character – at once eternally angry at big, tough men; all the same she turns around looking oversexed, driven into the arms of these same types of men.
+We already know there’s a deep trauma without being told— partly linked to the concept of masculinity, part to the ocean.
+She seems contradictory.
+At once she’s eternally angry at big, tough men and she also turns around looking oversexed, driven into the arms of these same types.

-So many of these types of horrors – the rape-revenge archetype – opt to make the viewer experience the trauma alongside a victim.
-Despite the presence of a scene depicting the abuse, The Witch from the Sea works more on the psychological horror of Molly’s past trauma, and doesn’t require such an ugly display of sexual violence such as something like I Spit on Your Grave or The Last House on the Left.
+So many of these types of horrors— the rape-revenge archetype— opt to make the viewer experience the trauma alongside a victim.
+Despite the presence of a scene depicting the abuse, The Witch from the Sea works more on the psychological horror of Molly’s past trauma.
+It doesn’t require such an ugly display of sexual violence such as something like I Spit on Your Grave or The Last House on the Left.
 There are cryptic glimpses of flashback memories, although never are we subjected to outright nastiness.

-Forever and ever this film will be associated with the other Video Nasties, and it’ll get lumped in with the rape-revenge sub-genre.
-But it’s more than the sum of its parts, it’s more than a lot of the other Video Nasty titles, definitely worth your time above so many tired rape-revenge scenarios that won’t ever add up.
+Forever and ever this film will be associated with the other Video Nasties.
+It’ll get lumped in with the rape-revenge sub-genre.
+But it’s more than the sum of its parts, it’s more than a lot of the other Video Nasty titles.
+Definitely worth your time above so many tired rape-revenge scenarios that won’t ever add up.

-If you’re looking for an at times surreal and intermittently brutal dramatic horror which is heavier on psychology than anything else, this is your game.
+If you’re looking for an at times surreal and intermittently brutal dramatic horror which leans heavier on psychology than anything else, this is your game.
 If you can grab up a copy, do yourself a favour.
 This might look like a lot of other similar movies.
-You can take my word for it, even if you don’t dig it as much as I do there’s a huge chance you’ll find it unique in its execution and storytelling.
+You can take my word for it.
+Even if you don’t dig it as much as I do there’s a huge chance you’ll find it unique in its execution and storytelling.
 Might not be perfect.
-It’s still a shiny little gem.
+Still a shiny little gem.